Jeffreydne/javascript-quiz/README.md

 ---
 ## Credits
  The excellent staff at UC Berkeley Extension Full Stack Bootcamp provided the beginings of the table of technology used in this README.md.
+The basic design and layout of the quiz is also based on the samples provided by UC Berkeley Extension.
  To store scores using localStorage, I borrowed heavily from the web storage tutorial at freeCodeCamp.org, modifying as needed.